 Booster immunization: Adacel-Polio, Boostrix-Polio [Canadian products]: IM: 0.5 mL as a single dose

-Infanrix-IPV: Children 15 months to 6 years: IM: 0.5 mL as initial booster dose at 15 to 18 months of age and 0.5 mL as second booster dose between 4 to 6 years (may be administered with monovalent H. Influenzae type b vaccine).
+Infanrix-IPV: Children 15 months to 6 years: IM: 0.5 mL as initial booster dose at 15 to 18 months of age and 0.5 mL as second booster dose between 4 to 6 years of age (may be administered with monovalent H. influenzae type b vaccine).
 If primary immunization is delayed, same booster interval can be used prior to seventh birthday.

-Quadracel: IM: Infants ≥2 months and Children to 6 years: 0.5 mL administer as a 4 dose primary series, usually given at 2, 4, 6, and 18 months of age; followed by a booster dose at 4 to 6 years of age
+Quadracel: Infants ≥2 months and Children to 6 years: IM: 0.5 mL administered as a 4-dose primary series, usually administered at 2, 4, 6, and 18 months of age; followed by a booster dose at 4 to 6 years of age

-For IM use only, preferably in the deltoid; Adacel-Polio [Canadian product] label recommends avoiding administration into the buttocks.
-Quadracel (Canadian labeling) recommends administration into the anterolateral thigh for infants <1 year.
-Infanrix-IPV [Canadian product] label recommends administration into the anterolateral thigh in young children (ie, 15 to 18 months of age).
+IM: For IM use only, preferably in the deltoid; Adacel-Polio [Canadian product] label recommends avoiding administration into the buttocks.
 Do not administer intradermally, IV, or SubQ.
 Shake well prior to use; do not use unless a homogeneous, turbid, white suspension forms.
 Discard if the suspension is discolored or if there are cracks in the vial or syringe.
+Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection (ACIP [Kroger 2017]).
 US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.

 Kinrix, Quadracel: Store under refrigeration of 2°C to 8°C (36°F to 46°F); do not freeze.
 Discard if frozen.
 Quadracel Canadian labeling indicates that the vaccine is stable at >8°C to 25°C (>36°F to 77°F) for 72 hours